Getting to the Bottom of Things: How Physiotherapy Can Help Faecal Incontinence in Women

 • Being post-menopausal

-• Neurological conditions e.g. multiple sclerosis, spina bifida, dementia
+• Neurological conditions like multiple sclerosis, spina bifida, dementia

 • Irritable Bowel Syndrome or Crohn’s Disease